 Ask five friends to tell you whether any of these is a problem in your area.
 Colour in one block each time they say one of them is a problem.
 Work out which is the most common problem.
 Talk to your friends about an incident that you can write a report on.

+1 Fires Household Road safety Water Children

+2

+3

+4

 5

-4

-3

-2

-1

-Fires Household poisons Road safety Water accidents Children missing school

 Use this mind map to help you to plan your article.